I am a member of the Amazon Associates Program and I will earn a commission from qualifying purchases at no extra cost to you.

-Are you looking for perfect breaststroke technique?
-A well executed breaststroke timing sequence is key to achieving a smooth and efficient swimming stroke.
+A well-executed breaststroke timing sequence is key to achieving a smooth and efficient swimming stroke.
+Get it right, and you will effortlessly glide through the water.

 Breaststroke timing and coordination is a continuous alternating action, where one propulsive phase takes over as one ends.